I walked into my bosses office and shut the door behind me.

 But at the time, it didn’t matter to me.

-Every crappy day at work was more motivation to make an awesome website.
+Every crappy day at work was more motivation to make an awesome blog.

 It’s a good thing I had this attitude too.